yangfangs/physpetools/docs/docs/tutorial.md

 Here we extend tree of life with a new organism `Lokiarchaeum sp.
 GC14_75 (loki)`.

-#### 1.Prepare new organism 16s rRNA sequence
+#### 1.Prepare new organism SSU rRNA sequence

-When use 16s rRNA way to extend a new organism user need prepare the new organism 16s rRNA sequence, Here we prepare the new organism `Lokiarchaeum sp.
+When use SSU rRNA method to extend a new organism user need prepare the new organism SSU rRNA sequence, Here we prepared the new organism `Lokiarchaeum sp.
 GC14_75 (loki)`
 16s rRNA sequence save with FASTA format. example download [extend_rna_olki.fasta][5]